HolyBlackCat/cpp-tutorials/language/02_basic/19_functions.md

 ## What about `int main` then?

 Astute readers might be wondering: if the thing to the left of the function name is its return type, why have we been doing `int main` rather than `void main`?
-Or if we use `int`, why are we not returning anything from `main`?
+Or since we use `int`, why are we not returning anything from `main`?

 The C++ standard says that `main` must have the `int` return type (doing otherwise should cause a compilation error on a properly configured compiler).

 The `int` returned from `main` is used to indicate if the program has ran successfully (then you `return 0;`), or ended with an error (then you return some other number).
-Zero return code indicating success is universally agreed upon, but specific meaning of non-zero codes isn't universal.
+Zero return code indicating success is universally agreed upon, but the specific meaning of non-zero codes isn't universal.

 `main` defaults to `return 0;` if you don't `return` something else manually.
-Only `main` does this. **Forgetting to return from any non-void function (except `main`) causes undefined behavior.** Typically it crashes the program (terminates it with an error at runtime).
+Only `main` does this. **Forgetting to return from any non-void function (other than `main`) causes undefined behavior.** Typically it crashes the program (terminates it with an error at runtime).

 #### Accessing the `main` exit code